JEdouard01/CaptureNetworkTraffic/README.md

 <h2>Task 3.
 Capture network traffic with tcpdump</h2>

 In this task, we will use tcpdump to save the captured network data to a packet capture file by using a filter and other tcpdump configuration options to save a small sample that contains only web (TCP port 80) network packet data.
-1. Capture packet data into a file called capture.pcap with the following command: sudo "tcpdump -i eth0 -nn -c9 port 80 -w capture.pcap &"
+1. Capture packet data into a file called capture.pcap with the following command: "sudo tcpdump -i eth0 -nn -c9 port 80 -w capture.pcap &"

 This command will run tcpdump in the background with the following options: